 Thank you for your interest in the Community Garden.
-All plots are currently reserved.
+All of our plots are full!

 If you would like to volunteer in the Betsy McLean Plant-A-Row for the Hungry Garden, please email email@example.com.